darnelho1/happy_hour/readme.md

-#Happy_Hour_App
+#Seattle_happy_Hour_App

-This app is a Happy Hour Search Engine.
+This app is a Seattle Happy Hour Search Engine.
 Allowing users to search for local happy hours by:
 * neighborhood
 * cuisine
 * bar-type.